Table of Contents

 In 2015, I was working as a legal intern at a prestigious law firm in Tel Aviv.
 Realizing that I did not want to pursue a legal career, I started exploring other opportunities.
 The ecommerce world always fascinated me, so I started researching the possibility of selling something online.

 In this blog post, I explain what I learned in the process of opening my online store with minimal upfront capital investment.
-From conception of an idea to choosing a product and going to market, I hope this guide saves you time and money, and enables you to have a successful online store launch.
+From the conception of an idea to choosing a product and going to market, I hope this guide saves you time and money and enables you to have a successful online store launch.
 No sophisticated marketing strategy or high-level sales tools needed.

 1. Solve a problem and find a product market fit

 The most important (and difficult) part of starting a business is finding a product that will actually sell by implementing the right product prioritization techniques.
 While conducting online research and discussing ideas with family and friends, I learned that some dog owners use shade tarps to keep their dogs cool during outdoor activities, such as dog agility competitions, frisbee games, and camping trips.

 I identified a problem: Dog owners want to keep their dogs cool during hot outdoor activities, but are unable to purchase a solution at an affordable price.
 This is when the idea for Be Cool Solutions was born.